Raunak2411/Minesweeper-App/README.md

 OR

--> Download the zip file - Open the download directory -> MyMinesweeperApp -> app -> build -> outputs -> apk -> debug -> Minesweeper.apk Copy the apk file to your android device.
+-> Download the zip file - Copy the Minesweeper.apk file to your android device.
 Install, run and enjoy.

 # Screenshots
 <img src = "Screenshots/HomeScreen.jpg" width = 300>